-Viscosity Index Improvers (VII’s) are critical in ensuring consistent lubricant performance across a broad temperature range.
-VII’s are designed to dissolve directly into the base oil and expand at higher temperatures to maintain a target viscosity to avoid “thinning-out” and losing the desired protective properties of the oil.
-VII’s also contract at lower temperatures to maintain flowability for cold start environments.
+Viscosity index improvers (VII’s) are critical in ensuring consistent lubricant performance across a broad temperature range.
+A VII is designed to dissolve directly into the base oil, and expand at higher temperatures to maintain a target viscosity.
+Formulating with a VII prevents “thinning-out" and losing the desired protective properties of the oil.
+VIIs also contract at lower temperatures to maintain flowability for cold start environments.
 Afton Chemical provides several options for VII selection in their HiTEC® Performance Additive product line.

 Driveline Composition - Additive Packages

 There are many different types of performance additive technologies that can be used in a variety of driveline lubricants.
 The following table breaks down the most common additive types and the benefits exhibited in final fluid performance.

 Absorbs and dissolves deposit formation into the fluid to provide cleaner and longer-lasting lubricant performance.